melekladh/selenium/README.md

 browser.
 The image is from [markhobson/maven-chrome/](https://hub.docker.com/r/markhobson/maven-chrome/) project.

 There are two stages in this pipeline, to make it simple and show to you how to execute the tests:
-* build: compile the and download the necessary libraries
+* build: compile and download the necessary libraries
 * test: run the test we have

 To see an example where you can create your custom Docker image, push into the GitLab container registry and use it